-Home Buyers with students loans are often facing obstacles when trying to qualify for a FHA insured home loan.
+Home Buyers with student loans are often facing obstacles when trying to qualify for an FHA insured home loan.

-- FHA Guidelines On Student Loans no longer exempts deferred student loans that has been deferred for more than 12 months
+- FHA Guidelines On Student Loans no longer exempts deferred student loans that have been deferred for more than 12 months

 - This held true no matter how much the balance of the student loan was

 - This was a great advantage to first time home buyers and college graduates as well as those professionals with advanced degrees such as medical doctors, attorneys, and dentists

 - Unfortunately, deferred student loans are now part of the debt to income ratio calculations for FHA Loans

 - Conventional Loans does allow Income-Based Repayment to be used as long as the IBR Payments is good for the next 12 months and reports on credit bureaus

 In this article, we will cover and discuss FHA Guidelines On Student Loans And How It Affects DTI.